gluster/glusterdocs/docs/Administrator Guide/Setting Up Volumes.md

     <Usable size> = <Brick size> * (#Bricks - Redundancy)

-All bricks of a disperse set should have the same capacity otherwise, when the smallest brick becomes full, no additional data will be allowed in the disperse set.
+All bricks of a disperse set should have the same capacity, otherwise, when the smallest brick becomes full, no additional data will be allowed in the disperse set.